Search

 They often need repairs or adjustments

-Because they have a lot of moving parts, and they are electronic and hydraulic, the lifts can break down.
-Sometimes this means drivers have to use a pump to lift it manually.
-It also means that the lift will have to be serviced.
+Because they have many moving parts and are electronic and hydraulic, lifts can break down.
+Sometimes, this means drivers have to use a pump to lift the load manually, and the lift will also have to be serviced.

 They can break down in cold weather

-If you’re not frequently using the lift during cold weather, it may freeze up or become less reliable.
-Dirt, snow, ice, or debris may collect on the lift, so you’ll have to clean it and practice regular maintenance to keep your wheelchair lift operating at its best.
+If you don’t frequently use the lift during cold weather, it may freeze up or become less reliable.
+Dirt, snow, ice, or debris may also collect on the lift, so you’ll have to clean it and practice regular maintenance to keep your wheelchair lift operating at its best.

 They require frequent use to avoid issues